Emergency response assistance plans: Overview

 Who has an ERAP

-Persons who have ERAPs are often producers, manufacturers or distributors of dangerous goods.
+Persons who have ERAPs are involved in the transportation of certain dangerous goods above the quantity specified in the Transportation of Dangerous Goods (TDG) Regulations.
+They are often producers, manufacturers or distributors of dangerous goods.
 In special cases, person who aren't required to have an ERAP may still have an approved plan.

 When are ERAPs implemented